pqrkchqps/diehard-dot-fund-school/facilitators_guide/concluding.md

 * Loomio is self-documenting - notes write themselves as an integrated part of the process.
 This creates a gold-mine of archival content for groups, without any extra effort.
 * We have some features to support harvesting and archiving: the search function, the ‘previous decisions’ list, and the print discussion option.
 * Premium plans offer the option to export all your group's Loomio data.
 * Many groups use Loomio to integrate content from various channels.
 For example, posting a meeting announcement and building the agenda on Loomio, having the meeting in person, posting the notes back on Loomio, and making related decisions in the same thread.
-This expands the "self-harvesting" ability of Loomio beyond the online space.
+This expands the “self-harvesting” ability of Loomio beyond the online space.

 ## Turning Discussion into Action